learn-co-curriculum/dsc-regression-assumptions-v2-5/README.md

 ## 4. Equal Variance: Homoscedasticity

-> The equal variance (homoscedasticity) assumption states that we want to **avoid heteroscedasticity**
+> The equal variance (homoscedasticity) assumption states that we want to **avoid heteroscedasticity** of the errors

-_Heteroscedasticity_ (also spelled heteroskedasticity) refers to the circumstance in which the dependent variable is unequal across the range of values of the predictor(s).
+_Heteroscedasticity_ (also spelled heteroskedasticity) refers to the circumstance in which a variable's variability is unequal across the range of values of the predictor(s).

-When there is heteroscedasticity in the data, a scatterplot of these variables will often create a cone-like shape.
-The scatter of the dependent variable widens or narrows as the value of the independent variable increases.
+When there is heteroscedasticity in the data, a scatter plot of these variables will often create a cone-like shape.
+The scatter of the errors widens or narrows as the value of the independent variable increases.

-The inverse of heteroscedasticity is _homoscedasticity_, which indicates that a dependent variable's variability is equal across values of the independent variable.
+The inverse of heteroscedasticity is _homoscedasticity_, which indicates that a variable's variability is equal across values of the independent variable.

 <img src="images/homo_2.png" width="700">